BurdetteLamar/AboutRuby/core/Hash/markdown.md

 #### Default Proc

-When the default proc for a Hash is set, the returned default value is determined by the default proc alone.
+When the default proc for a Hash is set, the returned default value is determined by the default proc alone (and the default value is ignored).

 For a Hash that's to be created by Hash.new, you can initialize the default proc by including a block: